 - Padded back

 - Waist strap

 To prevent injury when using a backpack, do the following:

-- Remove items if the backpack is too heavy: carry only those items that are required for the day, and if possible, leave unnecessary books at home or school
+- Pack light, removing items if the backpack is too heavy.
+Carry only those items that are required for the day, and if possible, leave unnecessary books at home or school.